 # => {a: 1, b: 2}

-TL;DR, this is my python equivalent:
+TL;DR, this is the basis of my python equivalent:

 import operator as op